rulingAnts/videoannotationtool/README.md

-# Video Annotation Tool for Linguistic Fieldwork
+# Visual Stimulus Kit Tool for Linguistic Fieldwork

-A simple and robust video annotation tool designed to streamline data collection and analysis for linguistic fieldwork.
+A simple and robust tool for working with visual stimulus kits, designed to streamline data collection and analysis for linguistic fieldwork.

 Download the latest portable build for Windows (x64) [here](https://github.com/rulingAnts/videoannotationtool/releases/latest).
 This runs right out of the download folder without any further installation or setup necessary.